naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 apt install wireguard iptables iptables-persistent
 ```

-**You should run these next commands as root on the peer and server host as this touches places where root can only access**

 ## Installation
 Simply clone the repository or download the latest release.
 If downloading the latest release, you'll need to unzip it before using it.